-- How many probiotic bacteria are in each bottle of Yakult?
-There is a minimum of 6.5 x109 (6.5 billion) live Lactobacillus casei Shirota in every bottle.
-The product undergoes stringent quality checks to ensure this.
+There is a minimum of 6.5 x109 (6.5 billion) colony forming units (CFUs) of Lactobacillus casei Shirota in every 65ml bottle.
+The product undergoes stringent quality control checks to ensure this.

-- Does Yakult interefere with medication?
-Not to our knowledge.
-Yakult is a food that has been consumed for 80 years.
-There have been no reports of intereference with medicines reported from any human studies or from healthcare professionals.
+To our knowledge, Yakult does not interfere with the efficacy of any medication.
+Yakult is a food that has been consumed for over 80 years, and there have been no reports of interference with medicines reported from any human studies or from healthcare professionals.
 If you have any concerns, please contact us.